13 Best Strike Indicators of 2023: Tested and Honest Review

 The only time I will use a round indicator is if I’m fishing very shallow and fast water or water that’s so slow it’s almost still.

-If you want to give these a shot and to see what all the hype is about, the three best and most popular strike indicators are:
+If you want to give these a shot, the three best are:

 1. Oros Strike Indicator